vishvAsa/kalpAntaram/kANe/v1p2/096_vidyApati.md

 UC

-Vidyāpati's name is as great in Bengal as in Mithilā and it is curious that in Bengal Vidyāpati is believed to have been a great Vaiṣṇava, while in Mithilā he was held to be a Saiva.
+Vidyāpati's name is as great in Bengal as in Mithilā and it is curious that in Bengal Vidyāpati is believed to have been a great Vaiṣṇava, while in Mithilā he was held to be a Śaiva.
 1237 The poems of Vidyapati were edited and published by Khagendranath Mitra.
 Dr. Bimanbihari Majumdar has completely over-hauled

 1237